mainmatter/mainmatter.com/_videos/2020-12-15-built-to-last-karol-domagalski-upfit.md

 ---
 videoUrl: https://www.youtube.com/embed/pI8p2_MyIyg
 kind: built-to-last
-label: 'Built to Last: Expert insight'
+label: 'Built to Last #2: Expert insights'
 title: Karol Domagalski, founder & CEO of Upfit
 image: /assets/images/resources/videos/2020-12-15-built-to-last-2-karol-domagalski/karol.jpg
 duration: '23:02'
 teaser:
   '"Invest in your own company, in your own people, and help them grow.
-Sparring and mentorship inside the company is super important." shares Karol, founder of a 100% bootstrapped company.'
+Sparring and mentorship inside the company are super important." shares Karol, founder of a 100% bootstrapped company.'
 description:
   Marco Otte-Witte and Karol Domagalksi, Founder and CEO of Upfit, talk about